ganeti/ganeti/doc/design-daemons.rst

   provided for convenience, it's redundant wrt. *list* and *update*.
 Immediate, never fails.

+Addidional restrictions due to lock implications:
+  Ganeti supports locks that act as if a lock on a whole group (like all nodes) were held.
+To avoid dead locks caused by the additional blockage of those group locks, we impose certain restrictions.
+Whenever `A` is a group lock and `B` belongs to `A`, then the following holds.

+  - `A` is in lock order before `B`.
+  - All locks that are in the lock order between `A` and `B` also belong to `A`.
+  - It is considered a lock-order violation to ask for an exclusive lock on `B` while holding a shared lock on `A`.

 After this step it'll be possible to use locks from jobs as separate processes.

 The above set of operations allows the clients to use various work-flows.
 In particular: